Transportation

 • In order to pass the test, you must study the Japanese traffic rules and regulations.

-Driver’s license Section of Kyoto Prefectural Police Headquarters (Kyoto-fu Keisatsu Honbu Unten Menkyo Shiken-ka) TEL:075-631-5181
+Driver’s license Section of Kyoto Prefectural Police Headquarters

 647 Hazukashi-Furukawa-cho, Fushimi-ku, Kyoto

-Kyoto Prefectural Police Website
+Kyoto Prefectural Police Website (English)

-Public Transportation (Subways, trains, busses)
+Public Transportation (Subways, trains, buses)

 Subway

-The subway is managed by Kyoto City.
-There are two lines; Karasuma Line & Tozai Line.
-The Karasuma Line runs through the city from the north to the south, between Takeda Station and Kokusaikaikan Station, and the Tozai Line runs from the east to the west between Rokujizo Station to Uzumasa Tenjingawa Station.
-The fare varies between \220 and \360, depending on your travel distance.
+In Kyoto, there are two subway lines, Karasuma Line and Tozai Line, and both are operated by the City of Kyoto.
+The Karasuma Line runs through the city from north to south, between Takeda Station and Kokusaikaikan Station, and the Tozai Line runs from east to west between Rokujizo Station to Uzumasa Tenjingawa Station.
+Fares vary from ¥220 to ¥360, depending on your travel distance.
 The subway connects with some private railway lines.
-If you travel beyond a station your ticket covers, you must pay the adjustment amount to your fare at the fare adjustment machine or pay station staff.
-Smoking is prohibited on trains and at stations.
+If you travel beyond the station your ticket covers, you must pay the adjustment amount of your fare at the fare adjustment machine or pay it to a station staff member.

 JR (Japan Railways)

-JR Odekekake Net (JR West)*Japanese
+JR Odekekake Net (JR West) (Japanese)

-Other trains
+Other Railways

 Destination Train companies Telephone